The evolutionary advantage of replacers in the Moran process: Preliminaries

-We define the (mutant) \emph{fixation probability} as the probability that starting with a single mutant and $N-1$ residents, the mutants fixate.
+\begin{defn}[Fixation and elimination probability] We define the (mutant) \emph{fixation probability} as the probability that starting with a single mutant and $N-1$ residents, the mutants fixate.
 We define the (mutant) \emph{elimination probability} as the probability that starting with $N-1$ mutants and a single resident, the mutants get wiped out.

 \end{defn}

 To concisely talk about the fixation and elimination probability of oblivious mutants or replacers, in either the well-mixed population $K_N$ or the cycle spatial structure $C_N$, we employ the following notation.
 Note that we consider only two types of graphs $G_N$, namely the complete graphs $K_N$ and the cycle graphs $C_N$.